ChristianMLand/curriculum_ideas/properties.md

                 all_users.append(cls(row))
         return all_users
 ```
 Now this version definitely accomplishes what we need, however there's a lot going on and it loses a bit of readability.
 We can actually shorten this logic even further using a combination of the `join` function and a generator expression.
-For our purposes, we don't really need to worry too much about the specifics of how generator expressions work, we can simply consider them as a way of doing an inline for loop that applies some expression on each iteration.
-The expression we are using is essentailly creating a string for each key in our data dictionary and then passing in the all of those strings into the join function.
-The join function then joins all of the strings together on the provided seperator, which in our case is ' AND '.
-With these improvements we've cut down our code quite a lot, while stil remaining dynamic!
 ```py
 class User:
     @classmethod